QBarbedienne/Field_detection/README.md

 Start ```app.py```

-Then select real time or a video of your choose
+Then select real time or a video

 Real Time will catch your screen or, if you have a dual screen system, will catch the entire main screen